pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

 The last two parameters, we have not discussed yet, are `Threshold` and `MaxDepth`. `Threshold` is the maximum number of values a node can contain before we try to split it. `MaxDepth` is the maximum depth of a node, we stop trying to split nodes which are at `MaxDepth` because it can hurt performance if we subdivide too much.
 I have set up these constants to some sane values that should work for most of the cases.
 You can try to optimize them for some specific configuration.

-Now, we are ready to dive in the more interesting operations.
+Now, we are ready to dive in more interesting operations.

 # Insertion and removal